 Now you’re moving on, remember to factor in the cost of stamp duty if you didn't before.
 If you're looking to purchase something higher in value than your current property, you might have to pay more stamp duty.
-Currently, the stamp duty holiday is running until the end of September 2021 - although it will start to get phased out at the end of June.
+At present in England, the property value threshold before you pay stamp duty is £250,000.

 Disclaimer: We make every effort to ensure that content is correct at the time of publication.
 Please note that information published on this website does not constitute financial advice, and we aren’t responsible for the content of any external sites.